-If the pupil refuses, a Headteacher or member of staff authorised by the Head can conduct a search without consent.
+If the pupil refuses, a Head of School or member of staff authorised by the Head can conduct a search without consent.
 Two members of staff must be present, a searcher and a witness.
 The searcher and the witness must be of the same sex as the pupil searched and must be school staff.